a2stuff/basys33/README.md

 # BASIS.SYSTEM for DOS 3.3 Launcher

+💾 Disk images can be found on the [Releases](https://github.com/a2stuff/basis33/releases) page 💾

 ## Background

 [ProDOS 2.4](https://prodos8.com/) includes the [Bitsy Bye](https://prodos8.com/bitsy-bye/) program launcher.
 It can launch System (SYS), Binary (BIN) and BASIC (BAS) files.
 For other file types, if there's a `BASIS.SYSTEM` handler in the root volume, it is invoked to handle the file.